 - (ii) it uses a monospaced face and contains no more than 1,300 lines of text. - (B) The appellee's principal and response brief is acceptable if: - (i) it contains no more than 16,500 words; or - (ii) it uses a monospaced face and contains no more than 1,500 lines of text. - (C) The appellee's reply brief is acceptable if it contains no more than half of the type volume specified in Rule 28.1(e)(2)(A). - (3) Certificate of Compliance.
-A brief submitted under Rule 28(e)(2) must comply with Rule 32(a)(7)(C). - served and filed within 40 days after the record is filed.
+A brief submitted under Rule 28(e)(2) must comply with Rule 32(a)(7)(C). - (f) Time to Serve and File a Brief.
+The appellant's principal brief must be served and filed within 40 days after the record is filed.
 The appellee's principal and response brief must be served and filed within 30 days after the appellant's principal brief is served.
 The appellant's response and reply brief must be served and filed within 30 days after the appellee's principal and response brief is served.
-The appellee's reply brief must be served and filed within 30 days after the appellee's principal and response brief is served.
-The appellee's reply brief must be served and filed within 14 days after the appellant's response and reply brief is served, but the appellee's reply brief must be filed at least 3 days before argument, unless the court, for good cause, allows a later filing.
+The appellee's reply brief must be served and filed within 10 days after the appellee's brief is served, but the appellee's reply brief must be filed at least 3 days before argument, unless the court, for good cause, allows a later filing.